Drum Corps History Book Order

 If you donated $100 or more toward this project, we have already accounted for the book(s) that will be given to you and we will be contacting you soon.
 Thank you for making this project possible!

-The book will be available soon, so please place your order today.
+The book is now available!
 You have the option to pick your order up in Cedar Rapids or have it delivered to you at a slightly higher price to cover the shipping cost.
 If you are ordering more than one book, please type in the appropriate payment amount based on the number of books you are ordering and the delivery method.

 - If you prefer shipping, we will notify you as soon as they ship.

-- If you are able to pick up your book in Cedar Rapids you can do so on Saturday, August 15 from 10am - 2pm at the Red Oak Pavilion off the main entrance to Bever Park.
+- If you are able to pick up your book in Cedar Rapids you can do so on Saturday, August 29 from 10am-2pm at Plaza 425, located at 425 2nd St, SE.
 Masks are required to protect our volunteers.
 If you’d like to buy a book that day, instead of ordering here online, please bring a check or the exact amount of cash ($35).

 ABOUT THE BOOK